Udta Punjab: Planning and filming

 Priyanka Chopra was initially approached for the lead female role.
 Later, Parineeti Chopra was in talks for the same part.
 Principal photography of the film commenced in March 2015, Three of the actors Shahid Kapoor, Alia Bhatt and Kareena Kapoor Khan halved their fees for the film.

+The film marked the sixth collaboration between Shahid Kapoor and Kareena Kapoor, their first since Jab We Met (2007), though the two do not share any scenes.

 Music

 The soundtrack for Udta Punjab was composed by Amit Trivedi with lyrics by the late Shiv Kumar Batalvi, Shellee and Varun Grover.
 The background music was composed by Benedict Taylor and Naren Chandavarkar.
 The music rights are acquired by Zee Music Company.
 The first song "Chitta Ve" was released on 4 May 2016.
 Two more singles "Ikk Kudi" and "Da Da Dasse" were released before the Release of the final soundtrack.
 The complete soundtrack consisting of 7 songs was released on 16 May 2016.

 Release

 Alia Bhatt and Kareena Kapoor Khan at a promotional event for the film in 2016.

 Udta Punjab had been reported to have had issues with the censor board over profanities and scenes of drug use.
 On 9 June 2016, the Censor Board (CBFC) came out with a list of 94 cuts and 13 pointers prior to the film's release.
 One of the pointers even included deleting the names of cities in Punjab.
 On 13 June 2016, Bombay High Court cleared Udta Punjab with one cut and disclaimers.
 The court ruled that the scene where Tommy Singh (Shahid Kapoor) is shown urinating on a crowd needed to be chopped off.
 The CBFC was directed to issue an 'A' certificate to Udta Punjab within two days.